VectorSpaceLab/EditScore/examples/OmniGen2-RL/README.md

 bash evaluation/GEdit-Bench/omnigen2_16samples_select_best_editscore_pass4.sh # EditScore-7B, Avg@4
 ```

-**3.Evaluate**
+**3.Evaluate the Final Selections**
-Next, evaluate on GEdit-Bench see the benefits of applying EditScore.
+Finally, evaluate the performance of the images selected by EditScore on GEdit-Bench to quantify the improvement.
 ```bash
 bash evaluation/GEdit-Bench/omnigen2_16samples_select_best_editscore_pass1_eval.sh
 bash evaluation/GEdit-Bench/omnigen2_16samples_select_best_editscore_pass4_eval.sh
 ```

+By comparing these results to the baseline performance of the original model, you will see the benefits of applying EditScore as a reranker.